mhshamim/grafana-graphite/README.md

 ----------------------------------------------------

-This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by Kamon for both Actors and Traces.
+This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics.

 ### Using the Docker Index ###